arkworks-rs/ivls/README.md

 <h1 align="center">Incrementally Verifiable Ledger Systems (IVLS)</h1>

 This arkworks library describes an interface and contains an implementation for incrementally verifiable ledger systems (IVLS).
+An IVLS adds additional security properties to a ledger system, which consists of a state, a transition function, and a client function that reads data from the state.
+(Blockchains and transparency logs are two of the most prominent examples of ledger systems.)
+In an IVLS, each state is augmented with a proof that it has been achieved through valid transactions, and a succinct commitment relative to which the client function's answers can be proved.
+All proofs are succinct and can be efficiently verified.

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).